 Spring 2014 Portfolio Review Information and Applications

-The portfolio review processes for Spring 2014 are complete or in process.
-Students are not able to apply at this time.
+The portfolio review processes for Spring 2014 are complete.

 The Fall 2014 Portfolio Review information will be available in late August or early September.

 The SCSU art department portfolio review is for students applying for admittance to an art major (with the exception of art history which does not require a portfolio review).
 The process involves submitting a written application, installation of artwork for review and an interview with Art Department faculty.
 Those who pass the review are eligible for admission to an art major assuming they meet all other criteria.

 Portfolio reviews are conducted once per semester, excluding summer.
 There is one review for the graphic design program, and one review for the studio art / art education programs.

 The portfolio review process is designed to present an overview of the student’s first year foundation courses.
 To participate in the portfolio review process, students should have completed or currently be enrolled in the following foundations courses (101, 102, 103, 104, 105).
 However, if students have independent work which provides evidence of the full range of foundations experiences, they may apply at a time when most of their foundations courses are completed.
 Please consult with your advisor prior to portfolio review if you plan on applying earlier in your foundations experience.
 This is important because per department policy, students can only apply twice for the portfolio review.

 Students are encouraged to attend the information meeting prior to the review and/or asking questions of their advisor prior to submitting the application.

 A portfolio review is required for all students intending to major in the following art majors:

 BA Art Major